 African art > Used objects, pulleys, boxes, loom, awale > Luba comb

-African tribal art proves once again that any common object can become an artistic support.
-The decorative aspect of an object is never its intrinsic function.
-In African art, any everyday object can be transformed into a masterpiece while keeping its usefulness.
-The major role played by women in the political life of the kingdom is illustrated by the recurrence of the female motif in Luba art.
-The latter, which stood out for its prestige and quality, thus greatly influenced neighboring groups.
+The major role held by women in the political life of the kingdom is illustrated by the recurrence of the female motif in Luba art.
+The latter, which stood out for its prestige and quality, greatly influenced neighboring groups.

 Watch the video